End-to-end design process

 color plallette and abstract illustration of a color themed map

-A critical part of any UX, navigation deserve significantly more attention than most components.
+A critical part of any UX, navigation deserve significantly more attention than most interaction patterns.

 1. I began with simple and familiar shape outlines shooting for general legibility.